emily-bain/backbone-resortable-collection/README.markdown

 # Usage

 ## Collection.sort()
-Collection.sort now excepts 2 arguments:
+Collection.sort now accepts 2 arguments:
 * silent: behaves exactly the same as in vanilla Backbone. suppresses "reset" event triggering on sort
 * comparator: overrides the default comparator for Backbone.
 For now, this just resorts the array.